 Request an Appointment

 New Patients: 800-865-1125; or use our appointment request form

 (Monday-Friday, 8am-5pm EST)

 If you have a MyUofMHealth.org account, you can log in to view upcoming or past appointments, cancel appointments up to 24 hours before your schedule time, and request a new appointment.
 You can request an appointment with your primary care physician or any providers that you have seen since August 15, 2012.

-If you would like to refer a patient, please contact our M-Line service: 800-962-3555.
-For more information, visit our Make an Appointment web page.
+If you would like to consult with a liver tumor specialist, please contact our M-Line service: 800-962-3555.